Research and Practice in Horticulture (HORT4005)

 UNIT OF STUDY

-This Unit of Study provides students with a scientific grounding in the sustainable production of safe and nutritious fruit, vegetables and nuts.
-The unit encompasses the fundamentals of produce and nursery production, including an analysis of production system options, agro-ecosystem/resource management, and industry best production and management practices.
-The unit will use case studies exemplifying important developments in horticultural production, supply and marketing chains.
-Students will examine multiple real world examples of horticulture, and use a supply chain framework to develop skills in integrative system evaluation, problem identification, data analysis and interpretation, and systematic problem-solving.
+This Unit of Study provides students with a scientific grounding in the sustainable production of safe and nutritious fruit, vegetables and mushrooms.
+The unit encompasses the fundamentals of production system options, resource management and marketing practices.
+Case studies will be used to exemplify important developments in horticultural production, supply and marketing chains.
+Students will examine multiple real world examples of horticulture to develop skills in systematic problem-solving in production and marketing.
 Combining relevant industry knowledge, critical analytical skills, and a systems perspective will enable students to make valid, scientifically-informed decisions in horticulture and beyond.
-The unit is comprised of the key learning activities: lecture/tutorials, practicals in production and post-harvest horticulture techniques, and site visits to horticultural producers, research sites and peak industry bodies.
-The site visit program includes a week-long field trip to major horticultural production regions to view operations and Q&A with owner/operators.
+The unit is comprised of: lectures/workshops, practicals in production and post-harvest horticulture, and site visits to producers, research sites and industry bodies.
+The program includes a week-long field trip to major horticultural production regions to view operations and Q&A with owner/operators.

 Our courses that offer this unit of study